 I think I threw away five or six starts for this prompt.
 I had couple of small pencil sketches that weren’t too bad, but I just couldn’t seem to get my mind wrapped around angles and shadows to do those or anything new, with ink.

-Finally, I searched with desperately for something that I felt I could draw without much more ado, and this is what I came up with.
+Finally, I searched desperately for something that I felt I could draw without much more ado, and this is what I came up with.
 It does, at least, represent a LEAK.

 The #24 prompt for 2021 is EXTINCT.